samiBendou/am_scripts/README.md

 Here is a simple example of code that compares two flat plannings.
 The first one is generated only by purchasing Q-400 and the second one by purchasing ER-190.

+First we instantiate lines, planes and plannings :
 ```python
 import schedule as slg